sothawo/taboo/README.md

 So it’s more a personal technology test and evaluation.

-The project is split in the server and client directories and there in the different subprojects.
+The project is split in the service and client directories and there in the different subprojects.

-I think I will organize the different subprojects as maven modules to keep common dependencies in one place.